SamCatherman/Animal_Farm_API/README.md

 ## To Run Locally:

 To start locally, first make sure you have `Ruby` and `Rails` installed.
 You can check by entering `ruby -v` and `rails -v` in your terminal.
 If you don't have either installed, see [here](https://www.ruby-lang.org/en/documentation/installation/) and [here](https://guides.rubyonrails.org/v5.0/getting_started.html#installing-rails).
-This API runs on a Postgres Database - to install visit [here(mac)](https://wiki.postgresql.org/wiki/Homebrew) or [here(windows)](https://www.postgresql.org/download/windows/) (If you don't want to install and setup Postgres, you can use sqlite3 in stead - see [troubleshooting](#troubleshooting) below).
+This API runs on a Postgres Database - to install visit [here(mac)](https://wiki.postgresql.org/wiki/Homebrew) or [here(windows)](https://www.postgresql.org/download/windows/) (If you don't want to install and setup Postgres, you can use sqlite3 instead - see [troubleshooting](#troubleshooting) below).
 Once you have ruby, rails, and postgres installed, run the following commands:

 ```
    $ git clone git@github.com:SamCatherman/Animal_Farm_API.git